marcelo-muro/marcelo-muro.github.io/research.md

 permalink: /research/
 ---

-# Research & Publications
+# 🧑‍🔬 Research & Publications

 ## 🔬 Research Areas
 I am currently working on:
 - **District Heating Networks**: Developing and validating a Modelica-based library for operational and control studies.
 - **Hydrogen Blending in Gas Networks**: Studying gas quality and network dynamics using dynamic modeling and simulation approach.
-- **Nuclear Energy Simulation**: Investigating the operational flexibility of Small Modular Reactors (SMR) and their potential role in hybrid energy systems.
+- **Nuclear Hybrid Energy Systems**: Investigating the operational flexibility of Small Modular Reactors (SMR) and their potential role in nuclear hybrid energy systems (NHES).

 ---